Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Abstract

 \section{Abstract}

 R1-style Reinforcement Learning (RL) significantly enhances Large Language Models' reasoning capabilities, yet the mechanism behind rule-based RL remains unclear.
-We found that small-scale SFT has significant influence on RL but shows poor efficiency.
+We found that small-scale SFT has substantial influence on RL but shows poor efficiency.
 To explain our observations, we propose an analytical framework and compare the efficiency of SFT and RL by measuring \textbf{sample effect}.
-Hypothetical analysis show that SFT efficiency is limited by training data.
-Guided by our analysis, we propose \textbf{Re-distillation}, a technique that fine-tunes pretrain model through small-scale distillation from the RL-trained policy.
-Experiments on Knight \& Knave and MATH datasets demonstrate re-distillation's surprising efficiency: re-distilled models match RL performance with far fewer samples and less computation.
-Empirical verification shows that sample effect is a good indicator of performance improvements.
-As a result, on K\&K dataset, our re-distilled Qwen2.5-1.5B model surpasses DeepSeek-V3-0324 with only 1K SFT samples.
-On MATH, Qwen2.5-1.5B fine-tuned with re-distilled 500 samples matches its instruct-tuned variant without RL.
+Our hypothetical analysis shows the potential to improve SFT efficiency.
+Guided by our analysis, we propose \textbf{Re-distillation}, a technique that aims to boost the effectiveness of small-scale distillation by sampling from the RL-trained policy.
+Re-distillation shows consistent surprising efficiency on three datasets and both Qwen\&Llama models: Re-distilled models matched RL performance with far fewer samples and less computation.
+As a result, on K\&K dataset, our re-distilled Qwen-2.5-1.5B model surpasses DeepSeek-V3-0324 with only 1K SFT samples.
+We demonstrate that re-distillation can be used to efficiently balance multiple goals in RL.
 Our work explains several interesting phenomena in R1-style RL, shedding light on the mechanisms behind its empirical success.
 Code is available at: \url{https://github.com/on1262/deep-reasoning}